edyu/wtf-zig-zon/README.md

 ## dependencies

-To use a package that's been prepared for the new Zig Package Manager, you just need to list it in the `dependencies` section.
+To use a package that's been prepared for the new **Zig** package manager, you just need to list it in the `dependencies` section.

 In the previous example, I showed how to add [*Zap*](https://github.com/zigzap/zap), a webserver, to your project by listing both the `url` of the release and the `hash`.

-The `url` is fairly easy to find as you can normally find it on [github](https://github.com/zigzap/zap/releases) directly.
+The `url` is fairly easy to find as you can normally find it on [GitHub](https://github.com/zigzap/zap/releases) directly.

 However, the `hash` is difficult to find out because it's not just the `md5sum`, `sha1sum`, or even `sha256sum` of the tarball listed in `url`.
 The `hash` does use *sha256* but it's not a direct hash of the tarball so it's not easily calculated by the user of the package.